 - Safe storage : Always store the product in airtight glass containers, away from sources of heat or ignition.

-- Personal Protective Equipment (PPE) : Use heavy-duty gloves, safety glasses and suitable clothing to avoid direct contact.
+- Personal protective equipment (PPE) : Use resistant gloves, protective eyewear and appropriate clothing to avoid any direct contact.

-- Employee training : Educate users about potential hazards and provide them with appropriate training in emergency measures.
+- Employee training : Raise user awareness of potential hazards and provide them with training tailored to emergency procedures.

-In the event of a spill or suspected crystallization, it is imperative to call in chemical safety experts to neutralize the danger.
+In the event of a spill or suspected crystallization, it is imperative to call in chemical safety experts to neutralize the hazard.

 Are you looking for an analysis?